mattetti/mattetti.github.com.old/source/_posts/2012-04-25-getting-started-with-mruby.markdown

 ## Future

-It's a bit too early to know if mruby will be succesful or not.
+It's a bit too early to know if mruby will be successful or not.
 There are few things I will keep my eyes on.

 ### Performance